 sudo apt update && sudo apt install etcher-electron

-That’s it; launch Etcher from the Unity Dash (or an alternative app launcher) and follow the on-screen instructions.
+That’s it; launch Etcher from the Applications grid, or your distro’s app launcher, and follow the on-screen instructions.